codeclimate/codeclimate-rubocop/config/contents/naming/rescued_exceptions_variable_name.md

-This cop makes sure that rescued exceptions variables are named as expected.
+Makes sure that rescued exceptions variables are named as expected.

 The `PreferredName` config option takes a `String`.
 It represents